 The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, the BTI will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
 Repurchase agreements are required to be collateralized by at least 102% of their value, and the collateral is held in the name of the BTI.
-Securities lending collateral that is reported on the BTI's statement of fiduciary net assets is invested in the lending agent's money market fund in the BTI's name.
+Securities lending collateral that is reported on the BTI's statement of fiduciary net assets is invested in a pool managed by the securities lending agent.
 In all transactions, the BTI or its agent does not release cash or securities until the counterparty delivers its side of the transaction.